How To Get Rid Of Hormonal Belly Fat: Causes & Treatment 2023

 You’ve probably noticed that we’ve mentioned stress several times in this article.
 Stress is a very insidious problem that brings along many hormonal side effects, including gaining weight.
 Take steps to address stressors in your life, and engage in activities that eliminate them: exercise, creative habits, and meditation, for example.

 Weight around the middle section and belly is something many people around the world struggle with.
 There are many, many different causes that lead to increased belly fat, ranging from genetics to diet to hormone levels.
-Your hormones are a potential cause of belly fat and weight gain, but they’re often treatable–though does depend on the root cause, but there are several medical and lifestyle interventions that can help.
+Your hormones are a potential cause of belly fat and excess weight gain, but they’re often treatable–though does depends on the root cause, there are several medical and lifestyle interventions that can help.

 Frequently Asked Questions